blakeruprecht/blakeruprecht.github.io/content/compound-lifts.md

 		- Targets the trapezius and rear delts more
 	- *Hinge*: there's a lot of overlap between Deadlifts/RDL/Swings and pulling, since the lower back, lats, traps, rear delts, and biceps are holding the weight in the hinge movement.

 ## Push
 - Movement: push the hands away from the body.
-- Main Muscles: chest, front delts, triceps
+- Muscles: chest, front delts, triceps
 - Examples:
 	- *Horizontal*: Pushup, Ring Pushup, Db/Bb Bench Press, Db/Bb Incline Bench
 		- Targets chest, front delts, and triceps